 Every year awards are given out to recipients, who are local human rights champions who are building Edmonton as a human rights city.
-This year however we will be awarding our first winner from outside of Edmonton in our efforts to recognize Albertans making an impact.
+In 2016, we awarded our first winner from outside of Edmonton in our efforts to recognize Albertans making an impact.
 This is followed by the Gerald L. Gall Award for an individual who has made an outstanding contribution and has demonstrated excellence in the protection and promotion of human rights in Canada.

 - Robert P. Lee, Gerald L. Gall Award 2016